 For laptops bags that need to carry food in addition to books, look to durable fabrics and washable, soft-foam cushioning.
 You’ll want to gently wash your bag before each semester, hanging it or laying it flat to dry before use.
 Not only will regular maintenance help prevent funky smells from taking up residence in your backpack, but it’ll help the bag last longer, especially in climates where your backpack sees a lot of humidity, precipitation, or dust.

 Once your educational twilight years are upon you, it’s likely that you (or your kid) will have to start taking a laptop to school every day.
 Even more likely is that your high school or university student will be taking said backpack from school to work, so they may be interested in a sleeker, more professional bag.

 Small backpacks from trendy designers like Herschel, which is now offered at Best Buy, are a great option for regular transit users.
 Larger backpacks are better for long days, and pair well with waist and sternum straps.
 These extra straps snap securely at the wearer’s chest and hip level, helping to distribute the weight of the bag more evenly.
 It’s a great option to select for, even if you don’t plan on using it immediately—having the flexibility to strap up in the future is always handy, and can save you money in the future.

 (Waist and sternum straps are seen more commonly in hiking-style bags, which work well for both school and travel!)

 Double-duty school backpacks for travel

 School backpacks are a great way to keep your belongings organized, whether or not you’re still in school.
-A great backpack can take your kid from K-12, and an easy transition to a fresh model can take them to university and beyond.
+A great backpack can take your kid from K-12, and help transition them into university and beyond.